oit-ipbl/Integration/win_multi/win_multi.md

     - This is a ROS-side program to communicate with `bright_dark_game_win.py`.
     - Open `~/catkin_ws/` in the ROS container by Visual Studio Code editor, and add the above file into `~/catkin_ws/src/oit_pbl_ros_samples/scripts/ .
 See [Developing inside the ROS container with VSCode](https://github.com/oit-ipbl/portal/blob/main/setup/remote_with_vscode.md).
 - After you have correctly placed `bright_dark_game_ros.py` in the ROS container, run the following command in the ROS container to see if it works correctly.
-  - If you did not run the launch program, run the launch program on other terminal `roslaunch oit_stage_ros navitation.launch`
+  - If you did not run the launch program, run the launch program on other terminal `roslaunch oit_stage_ros navigation.launch`

 ```sh